Varadero Holiday Guide

 We want to make sure you get the most out of your holiday in stunning Varadero and the Mantanzas Region of Cuba.
 So we have put together our Varadero Holiday guide.
-With a few pages telling you all about the history of the region, medical facilities, trips, beaches and more!
-Just follow the links on the right-hand side of our web-page!
+With a few pages telling you all about the region’s history, medical facilities, trips, beaches and more!
+Just follow the links on the right-hand side of our web page!

 Matanzas & Varadero History

 Divided by the mouth of the San Juan and Yumurí rivers into three sections commonly called Matanzas, Pueblo Nuevo and Versalles, the Overseas City, founded on October 12, 1693, under the name San Carlos and San Severino de Matanzas, is recognised under several nicknames: “The Sleeping Beauty”, by the nearness of the Bread of Matanzas, an elevation that resembles a woman asleep; “The Cuban Venice” for its numerous bridges; or “the Athens of Cuba”, for its cultural and economic splendour since the late eighteenth century, in particular the profusion of poets and artists.

 Visitors investigate between truths and legends to learn about the act of Aboriginal rebellion that Fray Bartolome of Las Casas included in his chronicles.
 In 1510 caused the shipwreck and death of Spanish conquerors in the bay that adopted the name of Matanzas (“slaughter “).

 Since then, the city’s jurisdiction has varied greatly and its limits (1847, 1851, 1878) and the stability in the construction of the bridges connecting the different points and other buildings.